qlibs/mph/README.md

     > Finding the `hash/mask` is [NP](https://en.wikipedia.org/wiki/NP_(complexity)) problem and therefore `mph` is taking a simplified approach (see [How `mph` is working under the hood?](#faq) for details) which doesn't gurantee finding the hash/mask.
       If the `hash/mask` can't be found `mph` will not compile and the hash call won't be available.
 It's advised to have additional fallback policies in case accelerated hash can't be used (see [Limitations](#faq)).

-- How to get the maximum performance out of `mph`?
+- How to tweak `hash` performance for my data/use case?

     > Always measure!
       [[bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) ([Intel Haswell](Intel)+, [AMD Zen3](https://en.wikipedia.org/wiki/Zen_3)+)] hardware instruction acceleration is faster than software emulation.